Let me not to the marriage of true minds

 I think this sonnet of Shakespeare's is my favourite.
 Specially the first few

+lines.
 I love the musicality of its ryhythmic lines as well as its suggestion

 about what love might be.
 In the endless productions and reproductions, the